 82.4% of people report experiencing loneliness.
 Not homelessness.
 Not poverty.
-Not lack of opportunity.
 Loneliness.

-In the most connected era in history—when we have more ways to reach another human being than any generation before us, when we can DM someone across the world in seconds, when we can video call someone thousands of miles away—we are more alone than ever.
+In the most connected era in history—when we can DM across the world in seconds, video call thousands of miles away—we're more alone than ever.

-The Surgeon General of the United States has called loneliness a public health crisis.
-Depression increases by 39% in lonely people.
-Loneliness is linked to heart disease, dementia, weakened immune function, and premature death.
+The Surgeon General called loneliness a public health crisis.
+Depression increases 39% in lonely people.
+Loneliness links to heart disease, dementia, weakened immunity, premature death.
 We are literally dying of being unseen.

 Something has gone catastrophically wrong.
-And the world has diagnosed it completely wrong.
+The world has diagnosed it completely wrong.

 The Epidemic: We Have More Connection Than Ever

 Pull up any social media platform and you'll see the contradiction on display.
 Thousands of friends.
 Hundreds of followers.
 Group chats lighting up every minute.
-Comment sections full of acquaintances.
-Yet walk into a coffee shop and every person sitting alone with their coffee feels like an island.
+We have invented a world where you can have four hundred friends and still eat lunch alone.

 The numbers don't lie.
 According to recent research, 82% of adults experience loneliness regularly.
 Among teenagers, it's worse—isolation, depression, and anxiety have skyrocketed in step with smartphone adoption.
 We live in a world of constant connection and constant isolation.